 The Ph.D. degree in Physics certifies your ability to carry out independent research.
 An essential requirement for the degree is a written thesis describing an original reseach project in physics.

 Format of the Thesis

 While the content of the thesis is approved by your adviser and the thesis defense committee, the format of the thesis is regulated by the Graduate College.
-The Graduate College is located in Coble Hall at 801 South Wright Street, and its thesis office is on the third floor of that building.
+The Graduate College is located at 507 East Green Street, Suite #101.
 A complete set of instructions for preparing your thesis is available online.
 Please keep in mind that prior to depositing your thesis with the Graduate College, you must provide a PDF copy of the thesis to the Physics Department Graduate Office, so that the Departmental Format Approval can be completed.

 You can find links to thesis templates here.